gravity182/homeserver/Installation.md

       # see the full list of supported env vars
       # https://github.com/Stirling-Tools/Stirling-PDF?tab=readme-ov-file#customisation
       #
-      # a custom var passed as is to the pod's env vars
+      # a custom var passed as is to the pod
       UI_APP_NAME: "My very own Stirling PDF"
 ```

 ---

-## Do not run containers as root.
-File permissions
+## File permissions

-This chart follows best security practices by not running the main container's process as root whenever possible.
-This limits priviliges of the process even in case of breaking out of a container.

-Moreover, the usage of a specific UID/GID (user/group id) facilitates the usage of [host path volumes](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) inside the containers without any file permission issues by matching the user who owns a directory on the host and the user inside a container.

-That is to say, the only thing you should do is:
+This chart requires you to use specific UID/GID (user/group id) both on the host and containers.

+Here's what you need to do:
+1. Create an *unprivileged* user on the host without sudo permissions.
-1. Set your *host* user's UID & GID in `host.uid` and `host.gid` respectively
+2. Set your newly created host user's UID/GID in `host.uid`/`host.gid` respectively
     - You can obtain your user id via `id -u` and group id via `id -g`
-    - *Attention!* Make sure the host user is unprivileged, i.e. doesn't have sudo permissions.
-Create a new user if needed.
-Make sure the UID/GID is not below `100`.
+    - *Attention!* Make sure the UID/GID is not below `100`.
 This range is problematic because it's often already in use by an existing system user inside a container
-2. Make sure any directories you create and use in your `values.yaml` are owned by this very user.
-Use `chmod -R <uid>:<gid> /dir`
+3. Make sure any directories you create on the host and use in your `values.yaml` are owned by this very user.
+Use `chmod -R <uid>:<gid> /dir` if necessary

+This facilitates the usage of [host path volumes](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) inside the containers without any file permission issues by matching the user who owns a directory on the host and the user inside a container.

+---

+## Do not run containers as root

+This chart follows best security practices by not running the container's main process as root whenever possible.
+This limits priviliges of the process even in case of breaking out of a container.

+The user who runs the main process is the user you specified in `host.uid`/`host.gid`.
+This is why your host user must be unpriviliged.

 ---